Occupational Therapy

 Community Health Mentor Program (CHMP)

 This one-year program is nationally recognized by the National Center for Interprofessional Practice and Education.
 The CHMP pairs OT students with students from NAU’s Physician Assistant and Physical Therapy programs, as well as a student from the University of Arizona’s College of Medicine.
 The collective group collaborates with a mentor who is a volunteer with a chronic condition or disability that is willing to share their experiences both as a patient and within their community.
-Over the course of one year, the teem meets nine times.
+Over the course of one year, the team meets nine times.

 The combination of these experiences will enable NAU OT students to successfully enter the field with a team approach and patient centric background, empowering them to improve population health outcomes.